pgruetter/sdl-docs/docs/getting-started/joining-it-together.md

 ---

 ## Goal
+So now we have data from departures in our stage layer, and we have cleaned data for airports in our integration layer.
 In this step we will finally join both data sources together.
-We will continue based upon the config file available [here](application-compute-part1-cols.conf).
+We will continue based on the config file available [here](application-compute-part1-cols.conf).
-At the end of the step, we will have all planes departing from Bern Aiport in the given timeframe along with their readable Destination Airport names, as well as geo-coordinates.
+At the end of the step, we will have all planes departing from Bern Airport in the given timeframe along with their readable destination airport names, as well as geo-coordinates.

 Like in the previous step, we need one more action and one dataObject for our output.